MichaelTriguboff/Coursera-Student-Adviser/README.md

 # Coursera-Student-Adviser
 Capstone project
 WARNING - This chatbot has been developed as the Capstone project for the course, Building AI Applications with Watson APIs.
+The chatbot is intended to be compliant wiht the General Data Protection Regulation (GDPR) regime.

 The chatbot will welcome you if you click on the following link: